airbrake/airbrake-ios/README.md

 Airbrake supports a version floor for reported notices.
 A setting called "Latest app version" is available in your project settings that lets you specify the lowest app version for which crashes will be saved.
 This version is compared using [semantic versioning](http://semver.org/).
 The notifier uses your `CFBundleVersion` to make this comparison.
 If you have apps in the wild that are using an older notifier version and don't report this bundle version, the notices will dropped by Airbrake.
 For more information on how this is implemented, read this [knowledge base article](http://help.airbrake.io/kb/ios/app-versions).

 # Installation
+Directly from source code
 1. Drag the Airbrake folder to your project and make sure "Copy Items" and "Create Groups" are selected
 2. Add `SystemConfiguration.framework` to your project

+From cocoapods
+pod 'Airbrake-iOS', '~> 4.0'

 ## Upgrading
 Please remove all of the resources used by the notifier from your project before upgrading.
 This is the best way to make sure all of the appropriate files are present and no extra files exist.